sudarshan-narayanan-we45/AWS-Security-Training/lynis/README.md

 ## Lynis

->Using Lynis we can Audit, System hardening, compliance testing in the EC2 instance.It performs an extensive health scan of your systems to support system hardening and compliance testing.
+>Lynis performs Auditing, System hardening and compliance tests on an EC2 instance.
+It performs an extensive health scan of the systems to support system hardening and compliance testing.